 Need: alter text besides ‘Buy now’ CTA

 Another experiment was to display a special text below the lead/CTA to 30% of the target audience.
-Critical issue of race conditions between the events like history change and activation which couldn’t reflect the variant changes.
-Again the activation event helped us displaying changes to the variant.
+The critical issue of race conditions between the events like history change and activation couldn’t reflect the variant changes.
+Again the activation event helped us display changes to the variant.

 Generic use cases

-Here are a few use cases that will help to visualize the role of activation event in SPA’s:-
+Here are a few use cases that will help to visualize the role of activation events in SPA:-

 Need: Display gift voucher

-Aim: Display an exclusive gift voucher via optimize if a user adds a premium brand’s product to their basket.
-With a condition that when the user removes that premium product, swipe off that voucher off the page.
+Aim: Display an exclusive gift voucher via optimization if a user adds a premium brand’s product to their basket.
+With a condition that when the user removes that premium product, swipe that voucher off the page.